rubyaustralia/roro/2017/201711-rorosyd.md

 ^
 - Open up an issue at the RORO Github repo and tell us about the talk you want to submit, or feel free to message any of the organisers.
+- Remember, It is *good* to throw yourself out of your comfort zone and try something different, and who knows, you might even end up liking it and wanting to do more...

 ---